-(For example, a function in a library to compute square roots has a purpose well-defined that is entirely independent of the application.
-Therefore, Subsection 2d requires that any application-supplied function or table used by this function must be optional: if the application does not supply it, the square root function must still compute square roots.)
+(For example, a function in a library to compute square roots has a purpose that is entirely well-defined independent of application. the Therefore, Subsection 2d requires that any application-supplied function or table used by this function must be optional: if the application does not supply it, the square root function must still compute square roots.)